ohreagano/ohreagano.github.io/_posts/2016-11-15-Databases.md

 ---
 layout: post
-Title: Assignment 5 - Databases
+Title: INLS 161 - Databases
-category: inls161
+category: coursework
 ---

 For this assignment, we set up a database with one table, and then wrote a script that accepts user input and